Free HR Services from our Employee Relations Experts. Find out more.

 • Children’s privacy.
 To strengthen and protect the privacy of children online, the Information Commissioner would also be required to develop and register a Children’s Online Privacy Code (COP Code) within two years of commencement of the relevant provisions.

 She says it is important that businesses understand what personal information is being collected and how, and are prepared now to adapt to the pending changes.
+Organisations using a computer program to automate decision making that is reasonably expected to significantly affect the rights or interests of an individual will also need to document this in a privacy policy.

 “Businesses can stay ahead by obtaining a well-written privacy policy that is understandable, concise and aligned to business practices for collecting and storing personal information, as well as establishing minimum and maximum retention periods for the different types of personal information held by the business,” she says.